LineageOS/charter/device-support-requirements.md

 * Issues like the "screen of death" MUST NOT affect the device.
 * The device MUST NOT have abnormal battery drain.
-* Overclocked CPU Profiles MUST NOT be applied by default.

 ## Recovery